Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyter_teaching_example.md

 !!! warning
     Check carefully the syntax below, to avoid removing the wrong files.

 ```console
 cd ~
 rm -rf ./jupyterlab_course.git
 ```

-Second, the IPython Kernel must be unlinked from the user workshop_env.
+Second, the IPython Kernel must be un-linked from the user workshop_env.

 ```console
 jupyter kernelspec uninstall workshop_env
 ```

 ## Summary

 The following video shows an example of the process of opening the spawn link and activating the environment, from the students perspective.
 Note that this video shows the case for a conda virtual environment.